Many people who practice yoga favor the Sattvic diet given its roots in Ayurveda, a medicinal system that originated in India over 5,000 years ago (

 - Sattvic spices and herbs: coriander, basil, nutmeg, cumin, fenugreek, turmeric, ginger, etc.

-- Sweeteners: honey and jaggery
+- Sweeteners: honey and raw cane sugar or jaggery

 The Sattvic diet discourages the consumption of foods that are considered rajasic or tamasic.